Thompson Okanagan, BC - 5th Edition

 THOMPSON OKANAGAN BC MAP BOOK FEATURES:

-New to this edition, we have divided the index into Map and Adventure sections to make it even easier to use.
-You will find page numbers and map coordinates for each activity and location, plus important numbers, distance charts and an advertiser list for easy referencing.
+Our handy index is divided into Map and Adventure sections to make it as easy to use as possible.
+Here you will find page numbers and map coordinates for each activity and location, community information boxes with elevation and population, activity chart information boxes for trails and fish stocking, plus important numbers and an advertiser list for easy referencing.

 Rec Site Adventures